dogukanteber/domain-decomposition/README.md

 ## Problem Definition

-Write a program that gets the average of each cell and its neighbors and writes the result into a file in parallel.
+Write a program that gets the average of each cell and its neighbors(north, south, east, west, nort-west, north-east, south-west, south-east) and writes the result into a file in parallel.

 Your solution should satisfy these: